Skip to main content

 Bears Ears National Monument MTB/Gravel

 Our route begins below Bears Ears Pass, surrounded by ponderosa pine, and follows Elk Ridge, the backbone between the Abajo Mountains and the Colorado River.
-We’ll explore secluded canyons, rich in the cultural history of the ancestral Puebloans, searching for ancient rock art and cliff dwellings.
-The landscape changes from cool alpine to colorful desert after our dramatic descent to the boundary of Canyonlands National Park.
+We’ll explore secluded canyons rich in the cultural history of the ancestral Puebloans, searching for ancient rock art and cliff dwellings.
+After our dramatic descent to the boundary of Canyonlands National Park, the landscape changes from cool alpine to colorful desert.
 Our final night is spent at this area’s most beautiful campsite, Cathedral Butte.

-On this charitable event, all of the biking takes place on gravel roads and trails.
-Local guides and our Climate Ride team will take care of all the details, allowing us to ride, connect, and see the national monument under threat of losing protected status and being opened to oil and gas drilling and mining.
+For this charitable event, biking will take place on gravel roads and trails.
+This trip is designed for beginner to intermediate mountain bikers, or experienced gravel riders.
+Some sections of trail are best suited for mountain bikes with suspension, while others are fast and smooth and would be great for a gravel bike.
+If you choose to ride a gravel bike, please be aware that some sections may be sandy, technical or both!
+Local guides and our Climate Ride team will take care of all the details, allowing us to ride, connect, and see the national monument, which is threatened with losing protected status and being opened to oil and gas drilling and mining.

 On this charitable biking event, we travel where few tourists go.
 We stay in beautiful backcountry camps.

-This tour was operated in conjunction with the outfitter, Rim Tours which is permitted to operate in the areas we rode.
+This tour was operated in conjunction with the outfitter, Rim Tours which is permitted to operate in the areas we ride.
 Climate Ride charitable events bring together bright minds, breathtaking routes for all cycling abilities, and an unforgettable combination of passion and purpose.
 On this trip, we’ll get a first-hand look at the environmental issues affecting Bears Ears.
-You can choose from our full list of beneficiaries and proceeds will be distributed to the Climate Ride grants program based on your beneficiary selection.
 You will have access to our superb personal fundraising software and the full support of our team.
-Participants may select their beneficiaries from our list of more than 100 extraordinary non-profit organizations.
+Climate Ride Bears Ears is an event that supports the Bears Ears Intertribal Coalition.
+Participant fundraising will protect the natural history and landscape that we will experience by bike.

 Itinerary subject to change, your Ride Guide will include full details.

 This is a backcountry camping trip.
-You will need to bring or rent a tent, sleeping bag, and sleeping pad.
-You can rent these through our outfitter and they will be brought to camp (rental information will be provided the Ride Guide).
+You can bring your own tent, sleeping bag, and sleeping pad, or you can rent equipment from our outfitter and they will be brought to camp.

 Our guides carry solar showers and washbasins on each tour.
 Washbasins are available every day.
 Depending on the group size and weather, solar showers are usually available every other day.
 We suggest bringing unscented “baby- wipes” for quick clean up after riding.